Dark Lord of Derkholm: Plot

 Blade's trio discovers a mining and export operation run by Mr. Chesney.
-The magical properties inherent in plain fantasy earth make it a valuable power source in Chesney's world (ours)!
+The magical properties inherent in plain fantasy earth make it a valuable power source in Chesney's world.
 Blade is captured by guards and sent off to fight as a gladiator, where he meets in the arena his griffin brother, Kit, captured in battle.

 Back at Derkholm, father Derk is badly depressed by the apparent death of Kit, and does not carry out any of the Dark Lord's duties, nor eat, sleep, or wash.
 Pilgrims are camped in the valley, having been barred from the Dark Citadel by Derk, and many denizens of fantasyland (Dragons, Elves and Dwarves) have gathered in the Dark Citadel or its vicinity, by the time Mr. Chesney arrives to assess the situation and determines to levy fines.
-Deucalion, the dragon helps the demon in Mr. Chesney's pocket escape and return to its mate, the one that Wizard Derk summoned.
+Deucalion, the dragon, helps the demon in Mr. Chesney's pocket escape and return to its mate, the one that Wizard Derk summoned.
 The gods, which Mr. Chesney had demanded to appear, show up and shrinks him, and leaves with him.

 The arrival of the Final Pilgrim Party precipitates a showdown and the successful consummation of Querida's plan.
 Her retirement from the university sets the stage for a sequel, Year of the Griffin, when Derk's youngest daughter goes for training in magic.